Pradeep7879/Others/README.md

 If you're putting it in settings.local.php also make sure that settings.local.php is included from within your settings.php.
 Make sure to rebuild your cache after that (drush cr).

       // Include Kint class.
       include_once(DRUPAL_ROOT . '/modules/contrib/devel/kint/kint/Kint.class.php');

       // If debugging is very slow or leads to WSOD reduce the number
       // of levels of information shown by Kint.
-// Change Kint maxLevels setting: if (class_exists('Kint')){
+      // Change Kint maxLevels setting:
+      if (class_exists('Kint')){
         // Set the maxlevels to prevent out-of-memory.
 Currently there doesn't seem to be a cleaner way to set this:
+        Kint::$maxLevels = 4;
+      }

+ Other Method

+ Limit debug output

+      // Prevent Kint from loading too much debug output and crashing the request. if (file_exists("$app_root/modules/contrib/devel/kint/kint/Kint.class.php")) {
+      require_once "$app_root/modules/contrib/devel/kint/kint/Kint.class.php";
       Kint::$maxLevels = 4;
       }